 10.6.2 Initiating an outgoing SCTP stream reset

 To request the MG to send an outgoing stream reset on a particular SCTP Stream/s the MGC shall send the “Initiate Outgoing SCTP Stream Reset” (sctpreset/initreset) Signal with the applicable SCTP streamIDs in the sctpid parameter.
+If the sctpreset/initreset Signal is set as part of an embedded SignalsDescriptor it may omit the sctpid parameter in which case the MG determines the SCTP id to use.
 On reception of the Signal the MG shall send an outgoing stream reset request with the applicable streamIDs according to clause 5.1.2/[IETF RFC 6525].

 In order to determine the result of the request the MGC should also set the “Outgoing SCTP Stream Reset Result” (sctpreset/result) Event on the MG.
 On reception of the re-configuration response the MG shall perform the procedures from clause 5.2.7/[IETF RFC 6525].